Cameron Corner, Queensland: Facilities

 The Cameron Corner Store was established in 1990 by a Vietnam War veteran, Sandy Nall, and his wife Cathrine.
 As of 2014, the store was operated by the sole permanent residents of Cameron Corner, Fenn and Cheryl Miller.
 The store reportedly has a Queensland liquor licence, a New South Wales postal code and a South Australian telephone number.

 The locality also features a desert golf course.

+Education

+There are no schools in Cameron Corner nor nearby.
+The alternatives are distance education and boarding school.